Compass 55. Version 1.9.5, what's new?

 • Original photo is kept with a point and can be re-stamped at any moment with different notes/annotation.

-• Import of photos from photo library, decoding location data in them, adding as points and enabling stamping them with note/annotation/location.
+• Import photos from the photo library, decode location data in them, add them as points, and stamp them with note/annotation/location.

 Optimizations for working with images/photos:

-• In the points list you can open full screen image preview by tapping on it in the point row, no need to open the point itself to access the image:
+• In the points list, you can open a full-screen image preview by tapping on it in the point row — no need to open the point itself to access the image:

-• Opening photo from photo library in point editor will offer options to apply location, title and note data from the photo.
+• Opening a photo from the photo library in the point editor will offer options to apply location, title, and note data from the photo.

-• You can export/save save waypoint photo/image to the photo library, send by email, save to dropbox/files - no more lock in and no need to use point export for sharing the image.
+• You can export/save a waypoint photo/image to the photo library, send by email, save to Dropbox/Files — no more lock-in and no need to use point export for sharing the image.

 • When you change notes on the point’s photo or re-take the photo for the point, the app will offer to apply new photo location/title/note to the waypoint.

-• Tap on a point on a map with open a menu with the image preview, if point has an image attached:
+• Tap on a point on the map to open a menu with the image preview, if the point has an image attached:

-• This menu will also show a point and image notes.
-Tap on an image preview to open the full screen preview of an image where you can add annotations or edit image notes.
+• This menu will also show point and image notes.
+Tap on the image preview to open a full-screen preview where you can add annotations or edit image notes.

 ### Miscellany ###

-• Adding option for “Select all” for selecting waypoints in the waypoints list.
-This allows to export/delete all filtered/searched points with two taps.
+• Added “Select all” option for selecting waypoints in the waypoints list.
+This allows you to export/delete all filtered/searched points with two taps.